Everlast siding provides a durable, low-maintenance, and attractive siding option for your home.

-- Durability: One of the main advantages of Everlast siding is its durability: At just 1/4-inch thick, the material can withstand high winds, hail and flying debris.
+- Durability: One of the main advantages of Everlast siding is its durability: At just 1/4-inch thick, the material can withstand high winds, hail, and flying debris.
 This durability makes it highly unlikely you’ll ever have to replace the siding because it withstands most weather events in our area.
 The product won’t crack or break under everyday use, even if you live in a climate with extreme temperatures.

-- Low maintenance: Another aspect of Everlast that homeowners are sure to appreciate is the amount of maintenance required.
+- Low maintenance: Another aspect of Everlast siding that homeowners are sure to appreciate is the amount of maintenance required.
 Generally, once you have this product installed, all you’ll have to do is spray it down periodically to remove dirt and dust.
 Everlast siding doesn’t fade or peel, so you’ll never have to paint it, and it doesn’t need caulking either.
 Once you have Everlast siding on your home, it’ll last for your home’s life with minimal maintenance.

 - Insect-proof: Everlast siding is impermeable to wood-boring insects.
-As a result, you won’t have to worry about bees, termites or ants making their way into the siding and doing damage as they can with wood.
+As a result, you won’t have to worry about bees, termites, or ants making their way into the siding and doing damage as they can with wood.
 Avoiding pest problems ensures that you have less maintenance and won’t have to bring in an exterminator if things get out of control.

 - Water-resistant: Everlast siding doesn’t absorb water as natural fibers do.
 This avoidance of moisture means the siding doesn’t rot, even as it gets older.
-The material also doesn’t expand or contract due to moisture, which prevents cracking, swelling and bowing.
+The material also doesn’t expand or contract due to moisture, which prevents cracking, swelling, and bowing.

 - Easy to install: A great feature of Everlast siding is its easy installation.
 This product is less than half the weight of fiber cement siding, which means it’s simpler for your contractor to install.
 Additionally, the process requires no special tools and doesn’t produce any harmful dust during cutting.
-The fact that the product doesn’t require painting or caulking also speeds the installation process.
+The fact that the product doesn’t require painting or caulking also speeds up the siding installation process.

 - Lifetime warranty: As you might expect when buying siding, Everlast products come with a warranty.
-In this case, it’s a limited lifetime warranty against color change, cracking, corroding, blistering, flaking and peeling.
+In this case, it’s a limited lifetime warranty against color change, cracking, corroding, blistering, flaking, and peeling.
 The lifetime warranty applies to the original owner and offers a 100% replacement guarantee.
 If the home sells, it becomes a 50-year prorated warranty that you can pass on to the buyer.
 This warranty information is a huge benefit when selling your home because prospective buyers will be happy to learn that their siding is guaranteed for some time to come.